sgupta70/BasicArduino/README.md

 ### Reflection

-This was defenitly very tricky for me, we were doing a lot of things that I wasn't used too.
+This was kind of tricky for me, we were doing a lot of things that I wasn't used too.
 It took me a while to figure everything out, but I was eventually able to get it to work.
+The wiring and code was quite simple.

 ## ButtonActivatedLED